playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 }
 ```

 Another difference to the other frameworks is that while React and Vue have no default `key` behavior, Angular has a default `trackBy` function if one is not provided.
-If no `trackBy` is provided, the default will simply do a strict equality (`===`) between the old item in the array and the new to check if the item is the same.
+If no `trackBy` is provided, the default will simply do strict equality (`===`) between the old item in the array and the new to check if the item is the same.

-While this works in some cases, for the most part it's suggested to provide your own `trackBy` to avoid problems with the limitations present with the default.
+While this works in some cases, for the most part, it's suggested to provide your own `trackBy` to avoid problems with the limitations present with the default.

 ### Vue